lanacaplana/lanacaplana.github.io/site/content/post/global-teams-evaluation/index.md

 meta: ["date", "author"]
 featured:
   url: featured.png
-  alt: Group of people discussing something on the background of globe
+  alt: People at the desk reviewing printed graphs
-summary: "In this blog post, we will discuss quantitative and qualitative metrics for evaluating team performance, such as project completion rates, team satisfaction surveys, and feedback from clients or stakeholders.
-You can also discuss the importance of continuous improvement and ongoing feedback for enhancing team performance."
+summary: "In this blog post, we will discuss quantitative and qualitative metrics for evaluating team performance, such as project completion rates, team satisfaction surveys, and feedback from clients or stakeholders, as well as the importance of continuous improvement and ongoing feedback for enhancing team performance."
-draft: true
 tags:
   - "hybrid"
   - "productivity"